KeyboardKit/KeyboardKit/Readmes/Getting-Started.md

 # Getting started

-Once KeyboardKit is added to your project, you can start using it in your application and keyboard extension.
+Once KeyboardKit is added to your project, you can start using it in your application.

-## Overview
+## How to use KeyboardKit

 You can use KeyboardKit in both your main application and your keyboard extension: